donejs/donejs/docs/guide.md

 ## What's next?

-In this guide we created a small real-time chat application that connect to a remote API with DoneJS.
+In this guide we created a small chat application that connects to a remote API with DoneJS.
 It has routing between two pages and can send and receive messages in real-time.
-We build an optimized bundle for production and deployed it to a static file host and CDN.
+We built an optimized bundle for production and deployed it to a static file host and CDN.
 Last we made builds of the application as a mobile and desktop application.

-If you want to learn more about DoneJS like how to create more complex custom elements and routes, write and automatically run tests, Continuous Integration and Continuous Deployment head over to the [place-my-order Guide](./place-my-order.html).
+If you want to learn more about DoneJS - like how to create more complex custom elements and routes, write and automatically run tests, Continuous Integration and Continuous Deployment - head over to the [place-my-order Guide](./place-my-order.html).